tweag/python-monorepo-example/2018-04-11-stackage-head-is-live.md

 ## In action

-Build diff is split in two sections: suspicious and innocent.
+Build diff is split into two sections: suspicious and innocent.
 Suspicious changes are those for which `isChangeSuspicious` returns `True`.
 A bit unexpectedly, the tool detected such a change even before I quite finished working on Stackage HEAD: